ThePenguinsGit/ihatemy.live/content/docs/donations/index.md

 It helps us to keep the servers running and to expand our network.
 As a reward you will receive
 - Early access to new modpack servers
-- Exclusive prefixes in chat
-depending on your tier!
+- Exclusive prefixes in chat depending on your tier!
 One-time donations are also always welcome!
 You can even join the **current** pre-release server with donations of 5€ or above!
+(Check out [Pre-Releases](/docs/donations/pre-release) for more details)
 Anyone who donates any amount gets the "Contributor" role forever!
 ::
 ::card